safespring/web/content/blogg/2025/2025-04-validating-talos-linux-install.md

 ]
 ```

-An alternative to this solution would be making use of [`extraManifests`](https://www.talos.dev/v1.9/reference/configuration/v1alpha1/config/#Config.cluster) as detailed in [talos helm install of cilium](https://www.talos.dev/v1.9/kubernetes-guides/network/deploying-cilium/#method-1-helm-install), however the URLs need to either public or access via basic auth e.g. `https://username:password@url` due [limitations in the golang library](https://github.com/siderolabs/talos/blob/main/internal/app/machined/pkg/controllers/k8s/extra_manifest.go#L168-L173).
+An alternative to this solution would be making use of [`extraManifests`](https://www.talos.dev/v1.9/reference/configuration/v1alpha1/config/#Config.cluster) as detailed in [Talos helm install of Cilium](https://www.talos.dev/v1.9/kubernetes-guides/network/deploying-cilium/#method-1-helm-install), however the URLs need to either public or access via basic auth e.g. `https://username:password@url`.

 ## Troubleshooting

 A few notes on installing Cilium CNI to consider:

-- Enabling `bpf.hostLegacyRouting=true` for cilium to work with talos installation documented in [cilium on talos linux](https://docs.cilium.io/en/stable/installation/k8s-install-helm/#install-cilium).
+- Enabling `bpf.hostLegacyRouting=true` for Cilium to work with Talos Linux installation documented in official [Cilium docs](https://docs.cilium.io/en/stable/installation/k8s-install-helm/#install-cilium).
-- One of the reasons we need to validate the internet connectivity was started from making cilium DNS work as there seems to be is an issue with version `1.6.5` see [this comment](https://github.com/cilium/cilium/issues/36761#issuecomment-2560353729) in [issue 66](https://github.com/isejalabs/homelab/issues/66):
+- One of the reasons we need to validate the internet connectivity was started from making Cilium DNS work as there seems to be is an issue with version `1.6.5` see [this comment](https://github.com/cilium/cilium/issues/36761#issuecomment-2560353729) and [issue 66](https://github.com/isejalabs/homelab/issues/66):
   - "Cilium now uses BPF Host Routing in `1.16.5`, which is conflicting with `forwardKubeDNSToHost` in Talos.
 Setting `bpf.hostLegacyRouting=true` in your Cilium reverts to the behaviour used in `1.16.4` and earlier.
 This eliminates the need for disabling `forwardKubeDNSToHost` in Talos".